Sweetuezuro0000/simplest_chatgpt_telegram_bot/README.md

 The bot responds to any message sent to it by generating a response using the last five messages in the conversation history as a prompt for the GPT-3 API.
 The bot can also start a new conversation, stop the current conversation and delete context, and display a list of available commands.
 The list of allowed users is read from a file and can be configured to limit access to the bot.

+## Update April, 17 2023
+* Added command for setting from the menu

 ## Update April, 13 2023
 * Added support for loading configuration from a file
 * Implemented a feature to restrict bot access based on user ID